luxfhe/docs/cofhe/docs/devdocs/quick-start/index.md

 This guide explains how to set up your local development environment for building FHE (Fully Homomorphic Encryption) smart contracts with CoFHE.
 This starter kit provides everything you need to develop, test, and deploy FHE contracts both locally and on test networks.

-The Fhenix development environment consists of several key components:
+The luxfhe development environment consists of several key components:

 - **cofhe-hardhat-starter**: Template hardhat project intended to be cloned and used as a starting point.
 - **[cofhe-hardhat-plugin](#1-cofhe-hardhat-plugin)**: Hardhat plugin that deploys the `cofhe-mock-contracts` and exposes utilities.